Are you looking for a fun, exciting, and different New England getaway? If so, then Salem, Massachusetts, might be a great option for you to consider.

 If you like bed and breakfast accommodations, you’ll love The Daniels House.
 This beautiful and historic home was built in 1667 by a sea captain and is the oldest bed and breakfast in the area.

-You’ll feel like you stepped back in time when you step into this accommodation.
-It’s close to many of the attractions in Salem and you’ll love the food and open fireplaces.
+You’ll feel like you stepped back when you enter this accommodation.
+It’s close to many of the attractions in Salem, and you’ll love the food and open fireplaces.

 Stepping Stone Inn